The Vortex: Revivals and adaptations

 A 1952 revival played at the Theatre Royal, Brighton and the Lyric Theatre, Hammersmith, with Dirk Bogarde as Nicky and Isabel Jeans as Florence.
 Also in the cast were Adrianne Allen (Helen), Robert Andrews (Quentin), Sylvia Coleridge (Clara), Nicholas Hannen (David) and Peter Jones (Bruce).
 The production transferred to the Criterion Theatre, London, for 44 performances, with Michael Gough taking over as Nicky.
 The play was revived in 1974 at the Greenwich Theatre, London, with Vivien Merchant and Timothy Dalton; in New York City off-Broadway at the Diane Von Furstenburg Studio, The Theater, in 2001; and at the Donmar Warehouse in London in 2002.
 In 2008 the play was performed at the Apollo Theatre, London, starring Felicity Kendal as Florence and Dan Stevens as Nicky.
 The play was presented in Singapore by the British Theatre Playhouse from 27 April to 15 May 2016, starring Jane Seymour as Florence.

 A 1928 film version starred Willette Kershaw as Florence and Ivor Novello as Nicky.
 Radio adaptations have been broadcast by the BBC, first in 1939 with Athene Seyler as Florence and John Chestle as Nicky; in 1958, with Fay Compton and David Spenser; in 1967 starring Joan Greenwood and Richard Briers, and in 1975 starring Elizabeth Sellars and Martin Jarvis.
 The play has been adapted for television on several occasions.
 In 1960 a BBC version starred Ann Todd and David McCallum as Florence and Nicky.
-In an ITV adaptation in 1964 those roles were played by Margaret Johnston and Nicholas Pennell.; a 1969 BBC television version starred Margaret Leighton and Richard Warwick.
+In an ITV adaptation in 1964 those roles were played by Margaret Johnston and Nicholas Pennell.
+The BBC broadcast the play again in December 1969 as part of the celebrations of Coward's seventieth birthday.
+This version starred Margaret Leighton and Richard Warwick.

+A production directed by Daniel Raggett played at the Chichester Festival Theatre in May 2023.
+It starred real-life mother and son Lia Williams as Florence and Joshua James as Nicky, with Priyanga Burford as Helen.